hampak/project-documentation/tims-gallery/documentation-en.md

 #### `delete-photo-action`

 This is a simple server action that deletes a photo.
-It takes in the **photoId** value where we use drizzle orm to delete it rom our database.
+After checking the authentication status, it takes in the **photoId** value where we use drizzle orm to delete it rom our database.

 ```ts
 try {